civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(3)** Section 50 of the Act is amended by adding the following after paragraph (b):

-    a roster of persons who are members of the Canada-Nova Scotia Offshore Petroleum Board and who may be appointed as members of a review panel established under subsection `46.1`(1);
+    a roster consisting of persons who may be appointed as members of a review panel established under subsection 46.1(1) and

+    who are members of the Canada-Nova Scotia Offshore Petroleum Board and who are selected by the Minister after consultation with the Minister of Natural Resources, or

+    who are selected by the Minister after consultation with the Board and the Minister of Natural Resources;

   **(4)** Section 50 of the Act is amended by adding the following after paragraph (c):

-    a roster of persons who are members of the Canada–Newfoundland and Labrador Offshore Petroleum Board and who may be appointed as members of a review panel established under subsection `48.1`(1).
+    a roster consisting of persons who may be appointed as members of a review panel established under subsection 48.1(1) and

+    who are members of the Canada–Newfoundland and Labrador Petroleum Board and who are selected by the Minister after consultation with the Minister of Natural Resources, or

+    who are selected by the Minister after consultation with the Board and the Minister of Natural Resources.

+### Section 8.1

+  **(1)** Subsection 61(1.1) of the Act is amended by adding the following after paragraph (a):

+    in the case of a report prepared by a review panel established under subsection 46.1(1), the Minister of Natural Resources;

+  **(2)** Subsection 61(1.1) of the Act is amended by adding the following after paragraph (b):

+    in the case of a report prepared by a review panel established under subsection 48.1(1), the Minister of Natural Resources.

 ### Repeal